Sayuni’s story, staying busy, and planning for the future

 Sayuni’s Story

-We now have 20 girls sponsored which is a real blessing.
-We have eight girls who are in dire need on our waiting list and many more asking to join almost every day.
-The most difficult part of my being here is having to turn down children I know need help.
-There are some who come I just cannot turn away the most desperate ones.
+We currently sponsor 20 girls, which is a true blessing.
+However, we have eight girls on our waiting list who are in desperate need, and we receive new requests to join almost every day.
+It’s heartbreaking to have to turn down children who need help, but there are some cases where I cannot refuse the most desperate ones.

-Sayuni’s story is not unique, but is an example of my current situation.
-I received a message from our Memqua teacher at Longido Primary.
-This class is designed to help children who never went to school and are older catch up to their age mates by using an accelerated teaching method.
-We have several of our girls enrolled in this program and I can attest to their success.
-Well, back to my problem.
-The teacher met with me at MGRC and brought a mother and her daughter, (Sayuni).
-The mother is from Ngorangoro which is about five hours drive from Longido.
-The mother took her child and ran away from her husband because the father wanted to force Sayuni to not attend school and be married.
-The mother came to Longido in January and had nothing.
-She found a family that would take Sayuni only if Sayuni did the house work for them.
-Sayuni and mother agreed but the family was harsh and beat Sayuni often for making small mistakes.
-When I met Sayuni she looked scared to death.
-Her mother was trying not to cry but could not hold back the tears.
+Sayuni’s story is not unique but is an example of my current situation.
+Our Memqua teacher at Longido Primary sent me a message about a program designed to help older children who never went to school catch up using an accelerated teaching method.
+We have several girls enrolled in this program and they have been successful.
+One day, the teacher met me at MGRC with a mother and daughter named Sayuni.
+The mother fled from her husband in Ngorangoro because he wanted to prevent Sayuni from attending school and force her into marriage.
+The mother arrived in Longido in January with nothing and found a family willing to take Sayuni only if she did household chores for them.
+However, this family was harsh and frequently beat Sayuni for small mistakes.
+When I met Sayuni, she appeared frightened.
+Her mother was trying to find a way out of this situation.

 Staying Busy & Planning for the Future